utsav0/daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 ![Basic styling no-div css art playground](https://cdn.hashnode.com/res/hashnode/image/upload/v1608992442735/uqVUv50Q7.png)

-But what we are interested in is getting the values from the textarea's.
+But we are interested in getting the values from the textarea's.

 Let's add some `JavaScript` to this mix.